ReinhardZeiser/JupyterCodeParser/README.md

 ### TODOS
 - [ ] also convert to html, pdf
-- [ ] add markdown-cell above of code-cell as docstring
+- [ ] add markdown-cell above of code-cell as comment
 - [ ] automatic multiprocessing (Workpool) of functions in for-loop if multiprocessing argument is enabled